 DYRK3 (Dual specificity tyrosine phosphorylation regulated kinase 3).
-It locates on Chr1: NCresidues.40

-000001.11 and encodes a protein kinase family that their involvement in various cellular functions.
+It locates on Chr1: NC-000001.11 and encodes a protein kinase family that their involvement in various cellular functions.
+For example, it seems that they catalyze autophosphorylation of serine/threonine and tyrosine residues.40

-For example, it seems that they catalyze autophosphorylation of serine/threonine and tyrosine determined as hormone-dependent transcription factors, and the encoded proteins interact with thyroid hormone receptors.
+TRIP13 (Thyroid hormone receptor interactor 13).
+It locates on Chr5: NC-000005.10 and is determined as hormone-dependent transcription factors, and the encoded proteins interact with thyroid hormone receptors.
 It was shown that this gene might involve in early-stage non-small cell lung cancer.
-Besides, it was recently determined in bladder cancer, 41 hepatocellular carcinoma, 42 and Wilms tumor.43 family of proteins contributing to polymerization and depolymerization of actin filaments.
+Besides, it was recently determined in bladder cancer,41 hepatocellular carcinoma,42 and Wilms tumor.43